top of page

 • Withdrawals do not affect OAS, GIS, or other income-tested benefits

-TFSAs are ideal for:
+TFSAs are especially effective for:

 • Growth stocks and ETFs

-• Long-term capital appreciation
+• Long-term capital appreciation strategies

 3. Plan Capital Gains Carefully to Pay Less Tax